 The guarantees of your policy are those benefits we promise to pay regardless of how the participating fund performs.
-It can be in the form of the death benefit, the cash value and / or other benefits.
-You can refer to the product brochure and your policy contract for more details.
+They include the death benefit, the cash endowments and the cash value.
+You can refer to your policy contract for more details.